rhettg/Yakasaur-espidf/README.md

 ## Highlights

 1. **Work in Progress**: This repository is currently a demo and might be a bit unorganized.
 It's actively being developed, so expect frequent changes.
-2. **PlatformIO Integration**: The project utilizes PlatformIO for its development.
-However, it's currently configured to support only a single board.
+2. **ESP-IDF**: The project is built using esp-idf and includes a devcontainer for a build environment.
 3. **Configuration**: All secrets and configurations are sourced from `local.h`.
 This file is mandatory for the project to function correctly.
 A template named `local.h.sample` is provided to help you set up your own `local.h` file.
 Ensure you never commit the `local.h` file to the repository.
 4. **Yak GDS Integration**: This demo assumes that Yakasaur will connect to an API server named Yak GDS.
 You can find the repository for Yak GDS [here](https://github.com/rhettg/yakgds).
 5. **Related Repositories and Resources**: